The Most Frequently Asked Questions About Studying Abroad

 Courses, Credits, and Grades

 Credit is awarded provided that students receive approval from the CMC Off-Campus Study Committee, enroll full time (not minimum full time), and obtain grades of C or above while abroad.
-Credit/No-Credit is NOT an option.
+Credit/No-Credit is not an option.
 Courses from abroad must be the equivalent of at least 3 semester hours or 4 quarter hours to satisfy GE or major requirements.
 Courses of lesser value may be used only for elective credit, and only if approved by the CMC Registrar.

 Individual departments determine the number of elective credits that can be applied towards a major.
 In most instances, CMC students can receive up to two courses per major per semester abroad with prior approval from the chair of the department.
 Core courses should be completed on campus.
 Not every course students take needs to satisfy a major or GE degree requirement.
 Studying abroad is a chance to broaden one's education and to take courses unavailable on campus.